 Read More: 21 Great NYC Hotels for Families

-Day 2: Enjoy New York City’s Park and Animals
+New York City Itinerary Day 2: Enjoy NYC’s Park and Animals

 How to get there: First, depart your Marriott International Midtown hotel to head north.
 Take the A or B MTA subway train (Bronx bound) and exit at 81st / Museum of Natural History.

 Natural History Museum and the Hayden Planetarium – First Stop

 Open from 10 a.m. to 5:30 p.m. by timed reservation

 A must for families with kids of all ages, my teen daughter spent hours exploring the American Museum of Natural History.
 A sprawling museum that could take all day, so hit the highlights, like the Hall of Dinosaurs, Lucy the early human, the giant blue whale and the Theodore Roosevelt Rotunda along with the Hall of North American Mammals.